stckvrflw/pem-spgemm/README.md

 if using different GPU, change the "code" part in NVCC_FLAGS in the Makefile.
 Keep "compute_61" unchanged.

-Benchmark result is saved in 'data' folder
+Benchmark result is saved in 'pemspgemm_benchmark_result.csv' file
 header for the csv:
 matrix,flop,C_nnz,compression_ratio,step1_time,step2_time,step3_time,pem_spgemm_time,GFlops,A_conversion_kernel_time,tileCSR_conversion_time